ARCH STREET MEETING HOUSE PRESERVATION TRUST

-Arch Street Meeting House, a Quaker place of worship, was built in 1804 upon the city’s first burial ground in Old City, Philadelphia.
-The meetinghouse has been in continuous use since that time as a hub of Quaker and community activities, and has been open to the public in an education/tourism capacity since the 1920s.
-The building is still an active place of worship, a meeting place for Quakers and like-minded nonprofit organizations, and is open for rental events.
+Arch Street Meeting House, a Quaker place of worship, was built in 1804 upon the first burial ground in Old City, Philadelphia.
+The meeting house has been in continuous use since that time as a hub of Quaker and community activities, and has been open to the public in an education/tourism capacity since the 1920s.
 The meetinghouse building and site have been owned by the Philadelphia Yearly Meeting (PYM) since the early 1960s.
 In 2011, the Arch Street Meeting House Preservation Trust was established as a 509a(1) organization to establish this National Historic Landmark site as the preeminent destination for experiencing and learning about Quakers’ unique contributions to society throughout history.

-The Trust implemented a bi-annual mail and email appeal, which brought in over $20,000 in donations in 2017.
-The success of these appeal campaigns demonstrated that Arch Street Meeting House has a donor base to build upon.
+- The Trust implemented a bi-annual mail and email appeal, which has consistently brought in over between $15,000 and $20,000 annually.
+The success of these appeal campaigns demonstrates that Arch Street Meeting House has a donor base to build upon.

-In 2017, the Trust welcomed three new Board members, including the first non-Quaker Trustee.
-The Board has been increasingly active in supporting fundraising efforts by personalizing appeal letters, making thank you calls to donors, and talking to donors during events and walk-throughs.
+- The Trust has expanded its board to include non-Quaker trustees and the Board has been increasingly active in supporting fundraising efforts by personalizing appeal letters, making thank you calls to donors, and talking to donors during events and walk-throughs.
 The Resource Development Committee is also providing strong support.

 As a new organization charged with operating and interpreting a site that has been open to the public for almost a century, the Arch Street Meeting House Preservation Trust faces the challenge of establishing itself as an important destination for heritage tourists, distinct from the Philadelphia Yearly Meeting.
 The Trust must also make the case for sharing the Quaker story with a broader audience without proselytizing, while addressing concerns amongst Quakers (who form the Trust’s donor base and Board) that information about Quaker faith and practice will not receive enough emphasis in the new interpretive programs.